Ceudan/Match-Roads-Between-Databases/README.md

 #### Matching Algorithm
 I would explore utilising some information (ex. overlap distance, road names, road direction) as a second threshold to improve accuracy.
 After application on the 5% of failed cases, I expect accuracy to be very high.

-### Skills Learned
+\
+\
+\
-GeoPandas, GIS, shapefiles, shapely visualizations, matrix/array operation time dependancies
+Skills Learned: GeoPandas, GIS, shapefiles, shapely visualizations, matrix/array operation time dependancies